 Clear The Air - Reduce Volatile Organic Compounds

 Most common liquids that evaporate and have an odor contain volatile organic compounds (VOCs).
+VOCs are present in your cleaners and in your paints, whether you use traditional solvent-based paint or water-borne paints.
 VOCs are a large group of solvents and chemicals that, when released into the atmosphere, are transformed into ground-level ozone which is a component of smog and is a harmful air pollutant.

 Did You Know?

-Small degreasing operations add 14% of all industrial VOC air pollution in Minnesota
+Vehicle refinishing accounts for almost 4% of all industrial VOC air pollution in Minnesota.

 Why Reduce VOCs?

 To make our air safer, the EPA has recently proposed lowering the ozone standard which will likely introduce new and costly VOC regulations in Minnesota.
 In addition to avoiding potential regulatory burdens, reducing VOC emissions can impact your bottom line by helping you:

 - Save money - use and buy less chemicals by implementing modern technology and more efficient methods

 - Improve worker health and productivity